Singapore stands still as nation bids farewell to founding father Lee

 Public warning sirens sounded across the country to mark a minute's silence, with buses and trains coming to a halt.

-Earlier, booms from a 21-gun salute had reverberated around the city's business district, fighter jets had flown overhead in formation and two navy ships near the marina made an 'L' 'K' 'Y' signal with their flags as Lee's coffin was taken from the country's parliament to the funeral.
+Earlier, booms from a 21-gun salute had reverberated around the city's business district, fighter jets had flown overhead in a "missing man" formation and two navy ships near the marina made an 'L' 'K' 'Y' signal with their flags as Lee's coffin was taken from the country's parliament to the funeral.

 "His biggest achievement is to help elevate people's living standards," said Huang Jiancong, 54, who was standing at the start of the route, carrying a Singapore flag.